Manipulating and Measuring Model Interpretability: Introduction

-But what is interpretability?
-Despite the progress in this area, there is still no consensus about how to define, quantify, or measure the interpretability of a machine learning model~\citep{doshi2017towards}.
-Different notions of interpretability, such as simulatability, trustworthiness, and simplicity, are often conflated~\citep{lipton2016mythos}.
-This problem is exacerbated by the fact that there are different types of users of machine learning systems and these users may have different needs in different scenarios~\citep{TBH+18}.
-The approach that works best for a regulator who wants to understand why a particular person was denied a loan may be different from the approach that works best for a data scientist debugging a machine learning model or a manager using a model to make a business decision.
+But despite this progress, there is still no consensus about how to define, quantify, or measure the interpretability of a machine learning model~\citep{doshi2017towards}, raising the following question: What is interpretability and how can \edit{we determine} \edit{whether} one model is more interpretable than another?
+Different notions of interpretability, such as \edit{simplicity, transparency,} simulatability, \edit{and} trustworthiness, are often conflated~\citep{lipton2016mythos}.
+This problem is exacerbated by the fact that \edit{machine learning models have many different types of stakeholders} and these \edit{stakeholders} may have different needs in different scenarios~\citep{TBH+18,tintarev2015explaining, hohman2019gamut}.
+The approach that works best for a regulator who wants to understand why a particular person was denied a loan may be different to the approach that works best for a data scientist debugging a machine learning model or for a CEO using a model to make a high-stakes decision. \edit{Moreover, regardless of how interpretability is defined, quantified, or measured, there is very little scientific evidence demonstrating that a) people are better able to understand interpretable models, b) people more closely follow the predictions of interpretable models when it is beneficial for them to do so, and c) people are better able to detect when an interpretable model has made a mistake, enabling them to override its prediction.}